Why It Exists

 When to Use CockroachDB

-- Need horizontal scaling with SQL and ACID
+- You need horizontal scaling with SQL and ACID, not just one of them

 - Multi-region deployment with strong consistency